tlcpineda/ts_tools/README.md

-# ts_prod_tools
+# Typsetting Tools
-A collection of Python and JSX scripts to assist manga in typesetting work
+This a collection of Python and JSX scripts to assist in my manga in typesetting work in Photoshop.